Retro TV: Affiliates

-As of March 2017, Retro TV is carried on 97 affiliates and translators across the United States, covering 60% of the country's DMA households.
+As of March 2017, Retro TV was carried on 97 affiliates and translators across the United States, covering 60% of the country's DMA households.

 Prior to the 2009 digital transition, Retro TV was seen on a number of analog stations owned by Equity Media Holdings, the network's former owner.
 Some Equity stations mixed Retro programming with first-run and recent off-network syndicated programming or also carried another network, such as MyNetworkTV or The CW Plus.